CodelyTV/eslint-plugin-hexagonal-architecture/README.md

 ## 🔀 Related resources

 - [🔦 Linting en JavaScript y TypeScript](https://pro.codely.com/library/linting-en-javascript-y-typescript-188432/446893/about/): Used as a template to bootstrap this plugin
-- [Codely's ESLint + Prettier configuration](https://github.com/CodelyTV/eslint-config-codely): Opinionated linting configuration considering modern TypeScript best practices and providing consistency to your import statements.
+- [🤏 Codely's ESLint + Prettier configuration](https://github.com/CodelyTV/eslint-config-codely): Opinionated linting configuration considering modern TypeScript best practices and providing consistency to your import statements.
 Valid for your JavaScript or TypeScript projects

 Opinionated skeletons ready for different purposes: